ocaml-ppx/ppx_deriving_protobuf/README.md

   * Turning an alias into a record that has a field marked `[@key 1]`.
   * Turning an alias into a tuple where the first element is the former type of the alias (this is not recommended for reasons of code clarity).

+### Never

+When communicating bidirectionally, violating any of the following constraints always results in exceptions or receiving garbage data:

+  * Never change `[@key]` or `[@encoding]` annotations; never add or remove `[@bare]` annotation.
+  * Never change primitive (i.e. excluding `list`, `option` or `array` qualifiers) types of existing fields, tuple elements or constructor arguments.
+  * Never remove required fields, tuple elements or constructor arguments.
+  * Never replace a primitive type of a field, tuple element or constructor argument with a tuple, even if the first element of the replacing tuple is the former primitive type.
+  * Never add arguments to an argument-less variant constructor, or vice versa.

+The following sections list some exceptions to this rule when the communication is unidirectional.

 ### On sender